 Depending upon the value of our assets, which may be determined based, in part, on the market value of our ADSs and ordinary shares, and the nature of our assets and income over time, we could be classified as a passive foreign investment company, or PFIC, for United States federal income tax purposes.
 A non-United States corporation, such as our company, will be classified as a PFIC for United States federal income tax purposes for any taxable year, if either (i) 75% or more of its gross income for such year consists of certain types of "passive" income or (ii) 50% or more of the value of its assets (determined on the basis of a quarterly average) during such year produce or are held for the production of passive income.
-The average percentage of a corporation's assets that produce or are held for the production of passive income generally is determined on the basis of the fair market value of the corporation's assets, however, if the corporation is a "controlled foreign corporation," or CFC, that is not a publicly traded corporation for the taxable year.
-If we are treated as a CFC for United States federal income tax purposes for any portion of our taxable year ended December 31, 2014, we believe that we were not a CFC for any portion of such taxable year.
+The average percentage of a corporation's assets that produce or are held for the production of passive income generally is determined on the basis of the fair market value of the corporation's assets at the end of each quarter.
+This determination is based on the adjusted tax basis of the corporation's assets, however, if the corporation is a "controlled foreign corporation," or CFC, that is not a publicly traded corporation for the taxable year.
+If we are treated as a CFC for United States federal income tax purposes for any portion of our taxable year ended December 31, 2014, we would likely be classified as a PFIC for that year.
+Although no assurances can be made in this regard, based on our shareholder composition during the taxable year ended December 31, 2014, we believe that we were not a CFC for any portion of such taxable year.